shinjith-dev/basic-javscript-projects/README.md

 # basic-javscript-projects
-A repository with simple projects for beginners to grasp javscript functions and style.
+A repository with simple projects for beginners to grasp javscript functions and approach.